-Sparrows are some of the most familiar and most common birds in the world, but what is a sparrow, really?
+Sparrows are some of the most familiar and most common birds in the world, but what is a sparrow?
 Knowing what makes a sparrow a sparrow can help birders identify these birds more easily and better appreciate their place in the world's avifauna.

 Types of Sparrows

-Sparrows can be found on every continent except Antarctica, and they are generally divided into two principle families.
+Sparrows can be found on every continent except Antarctica, and they are generally divided into two principal families.

-- Old World Sparrows: These sparrows are actually types of weaver finches in the family Passeridae, and they are widespread in Europe, Asia and Africa.
-One of the most common sparrows – the house sparrow – is an Old World sparrow and has been introduced widely around the world, so much so that in many places it is considered an invasive species.
-Other sparrows in the Passeridae family include the chestnut sparrow, Somali sparrow and rock sparrow.
+- Old World Sparrows: These sparrows are types of weaver finches in the family Passeridae, and they are widespread in Europe, Asia, and Africa.
+One of the most common sparrows—the house sparrow—is an Old World sparrow and has been introduced widely around the world, so much so that it is considered an invasive species in many areas.
+Other sparrows in the Passeridae family include the chestnut sparrow, vesper sparrow, Somali sparrow, and rock sparrow.

-- New World Sparrows: These sparrows are common in North and South America and belong to the family .
-There are dozens of sparrow species in this family, all with subtle differences in appearance, habitat and range.
-Some of the most familiar species include the song sparrow, swamp sparrow, field sparrow, fox sparrow and American tree sparrow.
+- New World Sparrows: These sparrows are common in North and South America and belong to the superfamily Emberizoidea.
+There are dozens of sparrow species in this family, all with subtle differences in appearance, habitat, and range.
+Some of the most familiar species include the song sparrow, swamp sparrow, field sparrow, eastern towhee and American tree sparrow.